xiaoxionglin/dSCA/README.md

 If your data doesn't have single neurons, then consider this other interpretation: SCA finds the hypothetical source response profile

+File description:
+- dSCAdemo.ipynb
+demo for the pipeline. dependent on other files.
+- dSCA.py
+it the dSCA method, to be imported
+- demo/
+a folder to store the grid search result in the demo
+-

 prerequisite:

 - tensorflow2